Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Introduction

 An important and fundamental task in quantum information is quantum state tomography, which allows complete characterization of the state $\rho$ of quantum systems through measurements on an identically prepared ensemble of size $N_{\text{ens}}$.
 This procedure involves the measurement of a set of observables sufficient for the complete determination of the density matrix, resulting in a state estimate $\rho_\text{est}$ \cite{DAriano}.
 For a $d$-dimensional system, at least $d^2 - 1$ projection measurements are needed for a tomographic reconstruction.
 In practice, many samples need to be measured for each projection to reduce statistical uncertainty, meaning a large total number of samples are required for quantum state tomography.
 This poses a challenge for the efficient characterization of quantum systems.
 A common way to assess the efficiency of a state characterization scheme is to consider the scaling of the infidelity $1 - F = 1 - \left[\text{Tr} \sqrt{\sqrt{\rho_\text{est}}\rho \sqrt{\rho_\text{est}}}\right]^2$ with the number of measured samples $N_\text{ens}$, which quantifies the error in the estimate $\rho_\text{est}$ of the true state $\rho$.
 Tomographic scaling is important from a fundamental point of view, since it relates to how much information can be extracted.
 It is also significant when considering the practicality in experiments where the number of copies is limited.

 Through a calculation based on the quantum Fisher information matrix and the quantum Cramér-Rao bound, Gill and Massar showed that the optimal infidelity for the tomography of a pure one-qubit state scales as $1/N_\text{ens}$ \cite{Gill-Massar}.
 Massar and Popescu discussed a related state estimation task, where $N$ qubits polarized in $\ket{\vec{n}}$ are provided in each round, and a single guess $\ket{\vec{n}_g}$ of the polarization vector is made \cite{MassarPopescu1995}.

 We describe two experiments on state identification, starting with the game addressed by Massar and Popescu, and later applying the collective measurement to quantum state tomography.
+The Massar and Popescu game concerns state estimation in a scenario where the size of the ensemble may not be large (statistical).
+The state is thus identified through a guess corresponding to each measured outcome.
+We examine two variants of the game: one with uniformly distributed unknown states, and the other with the unknown state being one of four equiprobable states.
+When the number of available copies is sufficiently large, tomographic estimation becomes possible, with a continuous range of estimated states rather than discrete guesses.
+The optimal two-copy collective measurement of the Massar and Popescu game is then used to tomographically estimate the state from a large ensemble in pairs, allowing to examine its performance in the statistical regime.